The Italian cupboard: 20 basic Italian ingredients that you must have!

 6. Bread Crumbs

 Whizz some up at home in a food processor or buy the ready prepared ones and add texture and flavour to loads of Italian dishes.
 Bread crumbs are ideal for breading cutlets or chicken, mozzarella or ricotta balls before frying or for mixing with parmesan and sprinkling on top of a delicious ‘sformato di patate’ (mashed potato dish), they are also found in some pasta dishes such as pasta with anchovies.
+Bread crumbs really are one of those must have Italian ingredients!

 Used in everything from antipasti to pastas, olives are packed with cholesterol-lowering monounsaturated fats, vitamin E and antioxidants.
 The small dark ones are generally used in cooking.